-There is no greater example of Hollywood’s love for “Brand Recognition” than the Warner Bros remake of the 1981 fantasy film Clash of the Titans, no one owns the copyrights to the Greek Myths so the only reason to use that title is that they were counting on the nostalgia people felt towards the original to bring them into the theatre to see this version, and sadly that could very well have been a factor as the film managed to make almost $500 million worldwide.
-Though naming it after the Ray Harryhausen film didn’t stop it from being a pretty terrible movie that veered so far away from the source material that it made the campy 1981 original look like a scholarly treaties on Greek mythology.
+There is no greater example of Hollywood’s love for “Brand Recognition” than the Warner Bros remake of the 1981 fantasy film Clash of the Titans, as no one owns the copyrights to the Greek Myths the only reason to use that title was in the hopes of cashing in on the nostalgia people felt towards the original and thus bring them into the theatre to see this new version, sadly, that could very well have been right as the film managed to make almost $500 million worldwide.
+Though naming it after the Ray Harryhausen film didn’t stop it from being a pretty terrible movie, one that veered so far away from the source material that it made the campy 1981 original look like a scholarly treatise on Greek mythology.

-Now aside from the wonderful Medusa the film does some interesting takes on the other mythologicals.
+Now aside from the wonderful Medusa provided to us we also get some interesting takes on the other mythologicals.

-Unfortunately you could fill this movie with wall-to-wall cool monsters and it still wouldn’t make it any less terrible, Sam Worthington’s Perseus is so boring and terrible throughout that it sinks the film at every turn, the central plot meanders with no sense of urgency even though the hero has a deadline (that we don’t give a damn about Perseus and Andromeda is the key problem here), and the fact that this film made enough money to warrant a sequel still amazes me.
+Unfortunately, you could fill this movie with wall-to-wall cool monsters and it still wouldn’t make it any less terrible, Sam Worthington’s Perseus is so boring and terrible throughout the running time that it sinks the film at every turn, the central plot meanders with no sense of urgency, even though the hero has a deadline (that we don’t give a damn about Perseus and Andromeda is the key problem here), and the fact that this film made enough money to warrant a sequel still amazes me.
 Director Louis Leterrier took elements from the Greek myths, tossed them in a blender, mixed in plotlines from other movies and then hit purée.
-The 1981 original was no cinematic classic but it was full of fun and charm and had a fantastic supporting cast.
-What good actors this film managed to lure in are poorly misused.
+The 1981 original was no cinematic masterpiece but it was full of fun and charm, helped by a fantastic supporting cast, while what actors this remake managed to put together were poorly misused.

-Studio interference ruining a movie is nothing new but I doubt that if left to his own devices Leterrier’s the result would have been much better as the central core of men rebelling against the gods is patently ridiculous in a world where the gods can smite you in the blink of an eye.
-A bland hero was just the cherry on this shit sandwich.
+Studio interference ruining a movie is nothing new, they just never learn, but I doubt that if left to his own devices a freer Leterrier would have given us a much better film, as the central core of men rebelling against the gods, is patently ridiculous in a world where the gods can smite you in the blink of an eye, a bland hero was just the cherry on this shit sandwich.